What is corrective jaw surgery?

 - Inability to Close Mouth

 Technological Advancements in Jaw Surgery

 Advancements in technology over the years have provided new tools and techniques to minimize recovery time and maximize results.
-We are now able to understand an accurate picture of your jaw as it is now, and Dr. Wasson can even give you an idea of what it will look like after treatment using special computer software and 3D imaging.
+We are now able to understand an accurate picture of your jaw as it is now, and Drs.
+Wasson, Wang and Amini can even give you an idea of what it will look like after treatment using special computer software and 3D imaging.

 Jaw Surgery Procedure